 You can read the clinical trial registration here and the pre-data analysis scripts and detailed study methods here.

-To understand how UPF consumption may be linked to higher energy intakes, metabolic functions, and changes in body weight, the project will test for several markers during the trial:
+To understand how the texture and speed of eating of UPFs may be linked to energy intakes, changes in body weight and metabolic markers of health, the project will test for several markers during the trial:

 Eating rate, energy intake rate, energy density… telling them apart is not always self-evident.
 Click here for more on what’s behind these terms and the other key concepts related to food processing and the RESTRUCTURE study.